-Who should seek screening?
+Who should seek to screen?

-Screening for Chlamydia infection is recommended to people with active sex life and is adventurous thus anal sex is a common thing to them.
+Screening for Chlamydia infection is recommended for people with active sex life and is adventurous thus anal sex is a common thing to them.
 It is recommended to young people below the age of 25 with active sex life or those at risk.
 Screening for Chlamydia infection is a way for the government to prevent further complications of an infection that doesn’t have any symptoms.
-It also aims to reduce risk of infecting others and to make sure that those who have been cleared of Chlamydia bacteria remains clear after a period of time.
-In United Kingdom, the National Health Service (NHS) screen women below 25 years of age that are at risk of having Chlamydia infection in an effort to eradicate the said sexually transmitted infection by 2020.
+It also aims to reduce the risk of infecting others and to make sure that those who have been cleared of Chlamydia bacteria remains clear after a period of time.
+In the United Kingdom, the National Health Service (NHS) screen women below 25 years of age that are at risk of having Chlamydia infection in an effort to eradicate the said sexually transmitted infection by 2020.